mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > If you don’t have huge computational resources, you could give the internet images a much lower weight as a compromise.

-Nếu bạn không có tài nguyên tính toán khổng lồ, bạn có thể gán trọng số thấp hơn nhiều cho các hình ảnh từ internet như một cách thỏa hiệp.
+Nếu bạn không có tài nguyên tính toán khổng lồ, bạn có thể thoả hiệp bằng cách gán trọng số với giá trị thấp hơn đáng kể cho các hình ảnh từ internet.

 > For example, suppose your optimization objective is squared error (This is not a good choice for a classification task, but it will simplify our explanation.)
 Thus, our learning algorithm tries to optimize: